php-fig/fig-standards/proposed/container.md

      *
      * @param string $id Identifier of the entry to look for.
      *
-     * @throws NotFoundException  No entry was found for this identifier.
+     * @throws NotFoundExceptionInterface  No entry was found for this identifier.
-     * @throws ContainerException Error while retrieving the entry.
+     * @throws ContainerExceptionInterface Error while retrieving the entry.
      *
      * @return mixed Entry.
      */